mapninja/Earthsys144/week05/01_TURN_IN_terrain_and_visibility_with_qgis.md

 > **Concept note:** Raster analysis often depends on matching cell size, extent, and valid-data coverage before layers can be combined meaningfully.
 A merge workflow is not just about stacking files together.
 It is about making their grids compatible.

+## What You Should Understand After This Lab

+By the end of this exercise, you should be able to explain:

+- why rasters must often be aligned before they can be merged
+- why `NoData` handling matters in raster analysis
+- why resampling was required before the conditional merge
+- how conditional evaluation can be used to combine two DEMs with different coverage

 ## Getting Ready

 You will need: